vrtql/websockets/README.md

 control frames.
 It supports both plain and encrypted connections (via OpenSSL).

+The motivation behind the project is to have a portable WebSockets client library under a permissive license (MIT) which feels like a traditional socket API (blocking with optional timeout) which can also provide a foundation for some additional messaging features similar to (but lighter weight than) AMQP and MQTT.

-As this is a client-side library, connections are blocking with optional timeout.
+As a client-side library, connections are blocking with optional timeout.
 The API is threadsafe in so far as each connection must be maintained in its own thread.
 All global structures and common services (error-reporting and tracing) use thread-local variables.

 The library compiles and runs on Linux, FreeBSD, NetBSD, OpenBSD, Mac, Solaris and Windows.
 The build system (CMake) includes built-in support to for